 Criteria JORC Code Explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-Results reported are from a single exploration tenement, 866.080/2009, 100% owned by a wholly owned subsidiary of Crusader, Lago Dourado Mineração Ltda.
+Results reported are from two exploration tenements, 866.080/2009 and 866.085/2009, both 100% owned by a wholly owned subsidiary of Crusader, Lago Dourado Mineração Ltda.
 There is an existing 1% net smelter return payable to a previous owner.
 There are two garimpo mining licences within the tenement package, allowing the garimpeiros to legally work under certain restrictions.
-The Querosene tenement is not subject to any native title interests, no known historical sites, wilderness or national park, but is located within the border zone around a national park.
+Neither tenement is subject to any native title interests, no known historical sites, wilderness or national park, but is located within the border zone around a national park.
 Within this border zone further conditions may be required to gain an operating licence.
 Cattle grazing and legal timber felling are the two primary industries and land uses for the area.

 Criteria JORC Code Explanation Commentary Mineral tenement and land tenure status (continued) The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 The tenement is in good standing and there are no material impediments to operating in the area.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Garimpeiros first discovered the mineralised areas around Juruena in the 1970's.
 Garimpeiros have been active in the region since, recovering gold from alluvial, colluvial and some oxidised rock.
 The area has been explored on and off from the mid 1990's through to the present, with the majority of drilling taking place over the last four to five years.
 Madison Minerals Ltd first explored and carried out some drilling evaluation of the Juruena core area in 1995/1996.
-The drill information of Madison would not be useable in a JORC compliant mineral resource estimate, however Crusader considers the information relevant from an exploration perspective and will use these results to guide future exploration work.
+Crusader considers Madison's information relevant from an exploration perspective and will use these results to guide future exploration work.
 Lago Dourado Minerals drill tested several anomalies and zones from 2010 to 2013.
 All work undertaken by Lago Dourado Minerals was performed to a JORC compliant standard and the data generated is considered sufficient to be used for a JORC compliant mineral resource estimate, should further results confirm continuity, grade and geological interpretation in the future.
 Geology Deposit type, geological setting and style of mineralisation.
 The Juruena mineralisation is considered to have resulted from magmatic activity (intrusions and fluids) which could be sourced from a gold rich source rock and concentrated along structural zones.
 The mineralisation is hosted by Paleoproterozoic volcanic and granitoid rocks of varying composition.
 The host rocks are found within the Juruena-Rondonia block of the Amazon Craton.
-Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth All information is included in the Table of Significant intercepts where all drill holes are recorded. <input type="checkbox"/> <input type="checkbox"/> <input type="checkbox"/> <input type="checkbox"/>
+Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
+All information is included in the Table of Significant intercepts where all drill holes are recorded.